McGill-MMA-EnterpriseAnalytics/churn/README.md

 ### Casual Inference Report --Charlie?

-### Churn Model Interpretability and Explainability Report -- Jiajun
+### Churn Model Interpretability and Explainability Report
 To access the XGBoost Classification Model interpretability and explainability, we used the SHAR package to visualize the predictors' effect on the target variable, churn.
 The reason we choose the XGBoost Classification Model to analyze instead of the Random Forest Model because the Random Forest Model takes significantly longer compared to the XGBoost Model, and our team's laptops are unable to provide the results.

 We first can to visualize the first prediction's explanation: